VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Status Reports/Megan_Spiers.md

 - Added reticle to all scenes that responds on click to UI buttons in all scenes and planets in the Space scene
 ### Issues
 - N/A

+## Week Eleven

+### Tasks
+- Finish documentation
+- Plan how to display facts on UI
+- Look into how music breaks/skips in space scene
+### Accomplishments
+- Fixed VR error in main menu scene
+- Documentation for various things
+### Issues
+- N/A